flatpickles/sketchbook-legacy/README.md

 ## Workflow wishlist
 * Parameter improvements: `this.params.param.value` is awkward
 * An easy way to capture current parameter values for use as defaults
-* Making it easier for others to create their own sketchbooks:
+* Making it easier for others to create their own sketchbooks.
+Potential approach:
     * Master branch is just the sketchbook tool, gh-pages branch includes sketches
     * Allow forking of master branch, updates to & rebases on master branch
 * A sketch type that doesn't use canvas-sketch - just vanilla svelte

-## Architecture notes
+## Utility function wishlist
-* Cleaner parameter display logic/architecture in SketchViewer
+* HSV
-* Perhaps a single param component referenced from SketchViewer
+* Kernel applicator
-* Types at top level of app (sketch types, parameter types)
+* Blur(s)